GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/custom-composer.md

 This struct will provide information about the items shown in the list of actions.

 Next, we can create the `ComposerActionsView`.
 The composer actions view consists of a blurred background, and a list of different composer actions.
-Additionally, it contains the bouncy animation, which animates the scalling of the list, as well as its offset.
+Additionally, it contains the bouncy animation, which animates the scaling of the list, as well as its offset.

 ```swift
 struct ComposerActionsView: View {